Skip to content

 Common questions

-How long does a deck or fence stain last in South Florida?
+How often should I restain a deck or fence in Plantation?